Chart Color Schemes

 Kings Meadows - Punchbowl is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kings Meadows - Punchbowl's dwelling structure, as per the latest Census, consists of 84.0% houses and 16.0% other dwellings (including semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Tas. has 82.1% houses and 17.9% other dwellings.
-Home ownership in Kings Meadows - Punchbowl stands at 29.9%, with mortgaged dwellings at 35.0% and rented ones at 35.0%.
-The median monthly mortgage repayment is $1,300, aligning with Non-Metro Tas.'s average, while the median weekly rent figure is $306, compared to Non-Metro Tas.'s $280.
-Nationally, Kings Meadows - Punchbowl's mortgage repayments are lower at $1,300 against Australia's average of $1,863, and rents are substantially below the national figure of $375.
+The dwelling structure in Kings Meadows - Punchbowl, as per the latest Census, consisted of 84.0% houses and 16.0% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+This compares to Non-Metro Tas., which had 82.1% houses and 17.9% other dwellings.
+Home ownership in Kings Meadows - Punchbowl stood at 29.9%, with the remaining dwellings either mortgaged (35.0%) or rented (35.0%).
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Tas.'s average, while the median weekly rent was $306, compared to Non-Metro Tas.'s $280.
+Nationally, Kings Meadows - Punchbowl's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing